betrusted-io/betrusted-io.github.io/betrusted-architecture.md

 favorite network interface, be it WiFi, Bluetooth, 3G, 4G, 5G, Ethernet, carrier pigeon...

+The initial target for the alpha-unit network interface is wifi, implemented using SiLabs WF200C.

 ## Display and Keyboard

 Please see the [HCI rationale](/hci-rationale/) for a discussion of